 If your iPhone was purchased before July 2017, please see our guide to unlocking SIM-free iPhones.

 If you’d like to buy an unlocked smartphone that isn’t an iPhone, there’s a wide choice of retailers you’re able to choose from.

 If you’re happy to get the phone on a Pay Monthly contract, try the Carphone Warehouse or Mobiles.co.uk.
 Both of them will provide you with an unlocked handset on a 24-month contract (the contract will often be the same price or slightly cheaper than getting it directly from your mobile network).

 Finally, for a SIM-free smartphone (without a contract or SIM card), you can go to one of the following online retailers:

-For more information about unlocking your smartphone, please see our step-by-step guides to unlocking an iPhone and unlocking a Samsung Galaxy.
-Once you have an unlocked smartphone, you may find it of interest to see our guide on the best value SIM-only deals.
+For more information about unlocking your smartphone, please see our step-by-step guides to unlocking an iPhone and unlocking a Samsung Galaxy smartphone.
+Once you have an unlocked smartphone, you may find it useful to read our guide on the best value SIM-only deals.